Ada-Developers-Academy/core-about-ada/tools-and-communication/creating-videos.instructor.md

 1. Mark the video as "In Progress" in the airtable
 1. Record the lesson making edits as needed
 1. Upload the video lessons to [panopto](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22bf8fa6c1-e3d3-46b2-b3f9-accb01698ec1%22)
 1. Create a playlist (even for a 1 video lesson) and attach videos to it.
+      - Check the videos in the playlist to verify the order please!
-1. Place the embedded iframe for the playlist into the learn lesson.
+2. Place the embedded iframe for the playlist into the learn lesson.
-1. Git-add-commit and learn publish the lesson
+3. Git-add-commit and learn publish the lesson
-1. Watch at least a bit of each video, just to make SURE you didn't make a mistake 😊
+4. Watch at least a bit of each video, just to make SURE you didn't make a mistake 😊
-1. Mark the lesson as done in the airtable.
+5. Mark the lesson as done in the airtable.

 ## Questions To Answer Over Time